 The drink prices are the one area where costs add up quickly.
 Budget for them or look into a drinks package before you sail.

-If you’re comparing cruise lines on dining quality, Princess is the stronger choice in my experience — and the main restaurant is the place to prove it.
+If you’re comparing cruise lines on dining quality, Princess is the stronger choice in our experience — and the main restaurant is the place to prove it.